 Local elections 2023: Key results

-The Conservatives have lost a number of councils to Labour and the Lib Dems.
+The Conservatives have lost hundreds of councillors while Labour and the Lib Dems have made big gains.

-Counting is almost complete in the 230 local authorities in England that held elections on Thursday.

 – Swindon (Lab gain from Con)